 Go for a walk

 There are lots of walks in Singapore if you’re after some exercise.
 Macritchie Reservoir is one of the better ones, or you could do the Southern Ridges – my personal favourite.
-Read a full post on the best walks in Singapore here.

-Gardens by the Bay at Night
+The Highlight of My 2 Days in Singapore Itinerary: Gardens by the Bay at Night

-For your last night in town head back to Gardens by the Bay to see the supertrees perform a psychedelic light show.
+For your last night in town head back to Gardens by the Bay to see the Supertrees perform a psychedelic light show.
 It’s free and is one of the most unique experiences you’ll have in Singapore.

 If you are spending 2 days in Singapore it won’t be cheap, but there are a lot of free things to do.
-The Night Safari, Gardens by the Bay (just the domes and skywalk), Singapore Flyer and Marina Bay Sands will all cost you, but if you’re travelling in Southeast Asia you can easily make up that money with a few cheap days in other countries.
+The Night Safari, Gardens by the Bay (just the domes and Skywalk), Singapore Flyer and Marina Bay Sands will all cost you, but if you’re travelling in Southeast Asia you can easily make up that money with a few cheap days in other countries.

-Further Reading: The Best Free Things to Do in Singapore
+READ MORE: The Best Free Things to Do in Singapore

 If you had 2 days in Singapore, where would you go?
 Let me know!